jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

  - Links!
  -->

-There are a lot of tutorials out there about how to make flashy features for a game like a crafting system or a grappling hook, but very few about how to take all these disparate pieces make a whole game work.
-In this post I wanted to talk about what I affectionately refer to as "Glue Code" these are things that manage your gameplay flow, let systems talk to one another, and just generally allow you to make a real game instead of just a youtube-friendly tech demo.
+There are a lot of tutorials out there about how to make flashy features for a game, like a crafting system or a grappling hook, but very few about how to take all these disparate pieces and make a whole game work.
+In this post I wanted to talk about what I affectionately refer to as "glue code."
+These are things that manage your gameplay flow, let systems talk to one another, and just generally allow you to make a real, working game instead of just a YouTube-friendly tech demo.

 I want to preface all of this by first saying that the structure of a game that feels right is inextricably tied to your own personal aesthetic.
-One programmers spaghetti code can be another's simple and effective depending on their background and what kind of problems they've encountered in the past.
+One programmer's spaghetti can be another's simple and effective, depending on their background and what kind of problems they've encountered in the past.
 For this reason I'm not going to be too prescriptive here.
 I'm just going to lay out various patterns and talk a bit about how and when they're useful.
 I'm also going to try to keep this as engine-agnostic as I can, but I will provide some examples in Unreal and Unity.

 With all that out of the way, let's start moving through various patterns from least to most complex!